 Shortly afterwards, Leonard Smith and his brother, the first George Smith (1844-1898), bought it from them along with associated printing equipment.
 George managed to combine this interest with his other responsibilities as postmaster, ropemaker, and the innkeeper of the Fleece Inn on Long Street.

 ‘The Easingwold Times’ was wound up, with L & G H Smith concentrating purely on print.
 The print works, in 1867, was called L & G H Smith, Printers.
-In 1870, George transferred the Post Office to the Market Place - where the HSBC Bank now stands (then the Yorkshire Bank).
+In 1870, George transferred the Post Office to Easingwold Market Place - where the now closed HSBC Bank stood (then the Yorkshire Bank).
 From this site he also sold wine, spirits, and pianos.